duniter/duniter/doc/HTTP_API.md

 UD0               | Universal Dividend initial value
-UDPercent         | Universal Dividend % of monetary mass growth UDMinCoin         | Universal Dividend minimal coin value VotesPercent      | Percent of voters required to valid an Amendment MembershipExpires | Delay by which a membership is to be considered expired
+UDPercent         | Universal Dividend % of monetary mass growth UDMinCoin         | Universal Dividend minimal coin value Consensus         | Percent of voters required to valid an Amendment MSExpires         | Delay by which a membership is to be considered expired

 #### `community/members (POST)`